HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 }
 {% endraw %}{% endhighlight %}

-We create a script called "precommit" (you can call this whatever you want) that runs lint-staged and we create a section called hustky that calls
+We create a script called "precommit" (you can call this whatever you want) that runs lint-staged and we create a section called husky that calls
 {% ihighlight bash %}{% raw %}
 yarn precommit
 {% endraw %}{% endihighlight %} during the "pre-commit" git hook.